bblfish/SolidCtrlApp/Architecture.md

 ### Client Sequence Diagram

-For servers other than the home server we extend the basic authentication diagram [shown on the MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) to:
+When the client is accessing servers other than the user's POD, we extend the basic authentication diagram [shown on the Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) with an extra potential request to the Web Access Control (WAC) Document in 2, so that the client can find out which credential it could use, before authenticating:

 ```
 Client                                            WAC           Resource